RayyanZahid/RayyanZahid.github.io/_posts/2020-8-26-course-computational-agent-based-modeling.md

   * Discrete Lattice spaces such as Square (Von Neumann and Moore) or Hex (equal length)
   * Continous spaces

-#### Interactions
+### Interactions
 * Agent-agent
 * Agent-environment

 ### Verification and validation of a model

-#### Verification
-As previously mentioned, verification is usually done between an authors conceptual model and the developers constructed model.
+A model is **verified** when the implemented model corresponds to the conceptual model.

 Many standards are maintained to ensure that the implemented model follows the conceptual model.

-Proper documentation, programmatic testing and test cases/scenarios all manage the quality.
+Proper documentation, programmatic testing and test cases/scenarios all manage to maintain the quality of the implemented model.

-* There are multiple ways we can conduct programmatic testing:
+* **Documentation:**
+  * What is the model
+  * How does the model work
+  * How can a user use the model
+  * What aspects should the user notice
+  * What variables should the user vary
+  * Additional ways to expand the model
+  * Other similar models
+  * Credits and references

+* **Programmatic testing:**
-  * Unit testing: Functional code tested separately
+  * Unit testing: Functional code that is tested separately
-  * Code walkthroughs: Examined in a group setting
+  * Code walkthroughs: Code that is examined in a group setting
-  * Debugging: Execution step by step
+  * Debugging: Execution of the program in step by step manner
-  * Formal testing: Verification using formal logic
+  * Formal testing: Verification of the model using formal logic
-  * Sensitivity analysis through spanning the behavior space
+  * Sensitivity analysis by spanning the behavior space

-* Test cases can be done in the following ways:
+* **Test cases:**
-  * Corner cases: Extreme values
+  * Corner cases: Test for extreme values
-  * Sampled cases: Subset of parameters to discover behavior
+  * Sampled cases: Create a subset of parameters to discover new behavior
-  * Specific scenarios: Relationship between inputs and outputs
+  * Specific scenarios: Find the relationship between inputs and outputs

-##### Reasons for failure
-* Bugs
-* Miscommunication
-* Emergence
+  A model is **validated** when the implemented model succesfully simulates the real world.

+### Failure of a model

+There are multiple reasons why a model can fail.
+Some of the likely reasons are as follows:

+* Bugs: Error in the implemented code
+* Miscommunication: Misrepresentation of the conceptual model in the implemented model
+* Emergence: The conceptual model is correct, but expected results were incorrect or that the implemented model displayed behaviour that could not have been predicted in the first place.

-##### Benefits of verification
+#### Benefits of verification

+There are other unique benefits of verification.

-* Aids in understanding
+* Aids in understanding: A better in-depth understanding is often derived from conducting verfication
-* Micro-rules lead to Macro-rules
+* Micro-rules lead to Macro-rules: Macro-rules can be identified that can be used for other models
-* Validation
-* Implemented model corresponds to the real world
+* Validation: Verification ultimately leads to validation, which is the most sought after part of modeling